 The same is true on the UK side.
 If it wants to apply any tariffs on any country, these will also have to apply to the EU if there is no deal.

 6. Quotas will be difficult, because a divided quota is worth less than the sum of its parts.

 Dividing the quotas in the EU’s schedule between the UK and the EU is not straightforward.
-For example, New Zealand is currently able to export just under 230,000 tonnes of sheep meat into the EU each year without any tariff, as compared to the almost 13% tariff for exporters that aren’t part of the quota.
+For example, New Zealand is currently able to export just under 230,000 tonnes of sheep meat into the EU each year without any tariff, as compared to the 57% tariff, which includes a specific duty, for exporters that aren’t part of the quota.
 The UK and the EU would need to decide how to divide up this quota.

 7. And subsidies may be difficult to divide if the UK does not inherit the EU’s generous, bespoke arrangements on agriculture.

 The WTO’s Agreement on Agriculture (AoA) limits agricultural subsidies.
 It caps trade-distorting agricultural subsidies at 5% of the country’s total agricultural production.